![]() |

 - Noir

-There are a few more possible characters that could be included, but asexuals in fiction are tricky, so we need to double check them first!
+There are definitely a few more possible characters that could be included, but asexuals in fiction are tricky, so we need to double check them first!

 You May Also Be Interested In: